 in 1280 x 960 resolution

-Overall, Tales Of The Coffin Born is one of the best new death metal albums I've heard.
-Kam, Rogga, Johan, and Brynjar really pulled it off with this release and serves as an excellent debut.
+Overall, Tales Of The Coffin Born is a dark, horrifying masterpiece of macabre and an excellent debut.
 Song highlights: Coffin Birth, This Morbid Child, Necromantic Ways, The Terrible Old Man, Nightmares Made Flesh, and Fall Of The House of Grotesque.

 When in 2009 Kam Lee returned to the scene recording an album with Rogga Johansson under the logo of BONE GNAWER it was like a blessing to me.
 Leader of MASSACRE, one of my old time favourites is back!
 And there’s also that Swedish bloke in the line up, who keeps recording albums under dozens of names and whose CDs I keep buying, loving his style and undisputed death metal dedication.
 To me Rogga fuckin’ rules!
 These two did one good album and all of a sudden I found out that they also plan to put out CD of another project, called THE GROTESQUERY.
 First reviews I’ve read already were very weird… People only complained, talked about the uselessness of having two bands, which play similar style of music.
 But similar doesn’t mean it’s the same!
 You must be one lazy bastard, if you think that both BONE GNAWER and THE GROTESQUERY are too alike.
 Obviously you didn’t bother to go deep within the music, its structures and something called concept.